The Importance Of An Anti-Bullying Culture

 Bullying is not always readily apparent, especially in social situations.
 While name-calling, hitting, pushing, and kicking are obvious forms of bullying, the malpractice can also occur in less apparent, yet equally as insidious, manners such as social ostracization.
 In this situation, bullies may encourage those around them to avoid someone or ignore them.
 Of course, this type of bullying involves the participation of other individuals for the intended effect to occur.
 Many people knowingly or inadvertently enable the culture of bullying by failing to stand up to the perpetrator.

 The Merits Of An Anti-Bullying Culture

-An Anti-Bullying Culture Saves Lives
+An Anti-Bullying Culture Can Save Lives

 An Anti-Bullying Culture Promotes Education

 Bullying can have a plethora of negative impacts on a survivor’s life and educational pursuits.
 Approximately 20% of students report being bullied at some point and over 160,000 students decline to attend school out of fear of subjection to bullying.
 The enforcement of an anti-bullying culture can shine awareness on bullying while also letting perpetrators know that targeting other people will not be allowed or tolerated under any circumstances.
 No student should be afraid to attend school.

 Bullying can be just as problematic in the workforce as it is in school.
 Children in elementary, middle, and high school are not the only ones who experience bullying.
 Workplace bullying can come from both colleagues and professional superiors, although depending on the dynamics, the forms of bullying can vary.

 A manager, boss, or another professional higher-up may bully an employee by issuing threats, treating them differently from other employees, isolating them from important job-related meetings, sabotaging their work, micro-managing, sexually harassing them, or worse.